Transferring benefits

 If you are a deferred member and are not within 12 months of your Normal Retirement Age, you can start the transfer out process by logging into My Pension Online.
 If you are transferring your pension to a new workplace pension, please do this once you have received your joining information from your new fund.

-1. You can complete the first stage of the process easily online and see the value of the benefits you hold with us.
-Log on to the online service at www.lpf.org.uk/online and navigate to the CETV section within the dashboard.
+- If you are transferring to a scheme that is not part of the Public Sector Transfer Club, you can complete the first stage of the process easily online and see the value of the benefits you hold with us.
+Log in to My Pension Online at www.lpf.org.uk/online and select 'Explore My Transfer Options' from the dashboard.
 Follow the instructions onscreen and provide the details of the scheme you wish to transfer to.

 The transfer process can take up some time to complete if we need to contact your employer about information provided or we are experiencing exceptional workloads.
 We will keep you informed of the progress if this happens.